 What does a culture of inquiry mean?
 It means we have practices in place where we can get under the implicit and explicit assumptions that run our everyday lives.
 And the benefit is a greater sense of context and meaning – both of which are antidotes to the machine world we live in.
 With this, we share […]

-Shifting Conversation for a More Connected World In a society where disconnection is rampant and we seek belonging and inclusion, the practice of Mindful Conversation invites us to be more present in conversation.
+Shifting Conversation for a More Connected World In a society where disconnection is rampant and we seek belonging and inclusion, the practice of Embodied Conversation invites us to be more present in conversation.
 It asks us to look at our learned, often unconscious, patterns and challenges us to bring a more whole version of ourselves […]

 Have you had any nourishing conversations today?
 This week?
 This month?
 What do I mean by nourishing?
 For starters, if you only talk about stuff that could have just been Googled, it doesn’t count.
 The magic of conversation thrives in the space between self and other.